 Do you bring in a lawyer before you separate?

 Yes, especially if you know legal separation or divorce is inevitable.
 Experienced family law attorneys can guide you on the separation process, help you make smart decisions and avoid mistakes.
 Attorneys can also help you answer questions like how much does a divorce cost (often the first thing on the minds of spouses) and how long does a divorce take?

 Think of legal separation like a divorce, except you remain married.
 It involves the same petition and response process, the same mandatory disclosures, and the same process of dividing assets, debts, resolving with custody and support issues.
 If the spouses cannot agree, it also involves the same contested hearing process whereby the family law judge makes the ultimate decisions.

 So why do spouses choose legal separation over a divorce?
 Most of the time, it is for religious or deeply personal reasons.
 There was a time where spouses chose legal separation to maintain one of them on the health insurance but that is becoming more difficult as health insurance companies have caught on to this.
 The other common situation it is used is when one spouse doesn't meet California's legal residency requirement.
 Legal separation also requires both spouses to agree to it.
 If one spouse wants a divorce and the other does not, the Court must permit a divorce.

 So, how do you get a separation in California?
 You call us first.

-You wouldn’t perform a medical procedure on yourself would you?
+You wouldn't perform a medical procedure on yourself would you?
 Going through a separation or divorce without legal help is not any smarter.
-Contact us today for an initial consultation.
-If you are serious about proceeding forward, we are serious about helping you!
+Contact us today for an affordable strategy session.
+If you are serious about proceeding forward, we are serious about helping you.